SquareGPS/navixy-api/docs/backend-api/resources/tracking/route/index.md

 ---
-title: Tracking route
+title: Getting route
 description: API call for getting the route to destination point.
 ---

-# Tracking route
+# Getting route

 API call for getting the route to destination point.